tfaramar/gRPCaesar/README.md

 1. gRPCaesar client: Written in Go, the client accepts input from command-line flags and makes a request to the Cipher service with that input.
 2. Cipher service: Written in Node.js, the service encodes or decodes the received text using the Caesar cipher encryption technique.

-## How the service works
+## Service Description

 The Cipher service interface defined in the cipher.proto file includes two simple RPC service methods: EncodeMessage and DecodeMessage.

+Each method accepts a request consisting of a string text, an integer shift, and a character denoting encryption or decryption.
+Both methods return a response consisting of a string message.

 <img src="assets/gRPCaesar_diagram.png">